VILORIA2152015/webtech-lec/README.txt

  To view the prelim page you can either click "PRELIMS" on the navbar or click "Start Lesson" inline with the brief description of the prelim topics.

+ To view the midterm page you can either click "MIDTERMS" on the navbar or click "Start Lesson" inline with the brief description of the midterm topics.

-  *The midterms and finals button on the navbar, currenty doesn't have any functionality.
+  *The finals button on the navbar, currenty doesn't have any functionality.